 Sustrans have funding to improve the Bristol end of the Railway Path between Trinity Road and Clay Bottom.
 The £1.2m project is being called the One Path: BS5 project and “aims to encourage positive behaviour and tackle issues such as conflict between path users”.
 It is funded by the Department for Transport and will be delivered by Sustrans in partnership with Bristol City Council.
 Hooray!
 But hold on there.
 There’s a line of thought that what’s needed are speed bumps, bollards, and chicanes.
 What do you think needs to be done?
 There are four events coming up to find out what the local community…

 It’s well worth settling down with the hot beverage of your choice and letting the estimable John Grimshaw tell you about the start of cycle campaigning in Bristol, and we venture, in the UK.
-He describes the striking series of demonstrations and actions that started in 1974 and lead to the Bristol Bath Railway Path in 1978, spawning Sustrans (1983) and the predecessor of Bristol Cycling Campaign, CycleBag (1977), on the way.
-While you’re listening you might wish to browse the first Bristol cycling strategy, 1974 Cycling in Bristol from John Grimshaw.
-The maps are hard to make out…
+He describes the striking series of demonstrations and actions that started in 1974 and lead to the mass action that created the Bristol Bath Railway Path in 1978.
+Campaigning group CycleBag (1977) carried the flag forward and then John set up up practical action organisation Sustrans in 1983.
+CycleBag may, or may not, have stood for “Channel Your Calf and Leg Energies Bicycle Action Group”…

 The new Yate Spur cycle path opened in April 2018 providing a shared use route between the Bristol and Bath railway path at Coxgrove Hill and Station Road, Yate.
 BCyC has been pressing for this for many years and it formed part of the Strategic Cycle Network we proposed in 2013 so it’s great to have it in place.
 Have you used it yet?
 BCyC members have been active in the Yate Joint Cycleways Group which has been a strong advocate for the Spur, and for the other links and routes that Yate needs.
 There is a meeting of the…